Public Lecture: Addressing land use trade-offs: research-into-action examples from Scotland

 Prof. Alison Hester, James Hutton Institute

-Please join us for our next lecture at Aberystwyth University.
+Please join us for our next lecture at Aberystwyth University on 25 October.
 We are delighted that Professor Alison Hester has agreed to speak at this event.

 Professor Alison Hester is a senior scientist and Science Strategy Lead (Environment) at the James Hutton Institute, UK.
 She did her Degree at King’s College University of London, PhD at Aberdeen University/CEH and a Royal Society Postdoctoral Fellowship in the wilds of Western Australia at CSIRO.
 Much of her research relates to applied land use issues, with a strong focus on drivers of biodiversity change, often relating to the impacts of mammalian herbivores on woody plant species in different systems across the world.
 Her own research and the research she manages is increasingly set in the wider context of natural capital and Ecosystem Services, addressing, for example, multifunctional land management; current and potential conflicts between habitat expansion targets for biodiversity versus changing agricultural and other demands.